Remote Pulse Oximetry: Understanding the Importance of Proper Placement

 Instead, special reusable and disposable oximeter sensors can be placed on adults’ earlobes, fingers, toes, noses, or foreheads.
 However, each sensor is designated for specific body locations and should not be used interchangeably.
 For example, a finger sensor should not be applied to the ear or nose.

 Proper pulse oximeter placement varies by the type of device and probes available.
-Always your physicians and carefully review the manufacturer’s instructions for the correct designated site pulse oximeter placement.
+Always your physicians and carefully review the manufacturer’s instructions for the correct designated site pulse oximeter placement to ensure accuracy.

 Proper Pulse Oximeter Placement